DFE-Digital/check-your-eligibility/README.md

 npm run e2e:chrome
 `

+Note, replace `export` with `set` in the above command for Windows.

 ## Ways of working
 ### Releasing code
 We submit PRs into `main` for functioning code.
 The reviewer checks that the automated tests pass, then approve.